How to Treat and Prevent Calluses on Dog Elbows That Can Bleed

-My Golden Retriever started getting a callus on each elbow.
-He's a mellow dog; he often plops down on the carpet anywhere.
-I could actually tell he was not comfortable settling down by the way he would slowly slide his legs down, inch by inch, to get situated on the carpet.
-When he did try to settle, he would scrape the floor with his elbows along the way.
+My Golden was a mellow dog; he often plopped down on the carpet anywhere.
+I could actually tell he was not comfortable settling down by the way he would slowly slide his legs down, inch by inch, to get situated on the carpet; he would scrape the floor along the way.

 He was constantly licking his elbows because he did have the calluses.
-I looked to see if maybe he had a piece of shrubbery, fleas or something from the yard stuck to it.
-I noticed some blood trickling on his leg going down to his paw.
-I first thought that his callus had been torn from playing with my other dog.
-I had some bag balm and I wrapped it with gauze until I got him to the vet.
+I looked to see if maybe he had a piece of shrubbery or something from the yard stuck to them because I noticed some blood trickling on his leg going down to his paw.
+I had some bag balm and I wrapped it with gauze to see if it would help.

-Of course, it was a Friday night and the vet's office was closed.
-It wasn't an emergency but by the time I got my dog his appointment, the callus was getting infected.
-It cost me $225 for a 7 day supply of antibiotics, pain medicine and a topical spray.
+It wasn't long until the callus was getting infected.
+It cost $225 for a 7 day supply of antibiotics, pain medicine and a topical spray.
 The vet said to make my dog a soft bed for him to lay on to help the wounds clear up.
 Lay it somewhere where he likes to lay down the most (which is usually everywhere; particularly right next to me on the floor by the couch).

 Get A Dog Bed To Help Prevent Calluses and Pressure Sores

-Invest in a soft bed: I purchased a dog bed for my Golden Retriever who was 110 pounds.
+Invest in a soft bed: I purchased a dog bed for my Golden who was 110 pounds.
 I must say, he did lay in his bed frequently but he also liked to just plop down anywhere that was convenient.
-This bed did help heal up some of his calluses as it also it was his comfort zone so he did like the bed which made it easier.
+This bed did help heal up some of his calluses; it also it was his comfort zone so he did like the bed which made it easier.

 Is a Hygroma The Same Thing As A Callus?